ALERT: Popular Drug Increases Diabetes Risk By Almost 50%

 Indeed, this could be a potentially very widespread trade-off, since according to Reuters, “about one-quarter of adults age 45 and older in the United States now take statins – which run anywhere from $11 to over $200 per month.”2

 Aside from your amazement at this skewed way of thinking, you’re probably wondering how this latest statin fiasco relates to bone health.
-As I write in the Save Our Bones Program,
+As I write in the Osteoporosis Reversal Program,

 “Like statins – drugs used to lower blood cholesterol levels – bisphosphonates begin their action on bone metabolism by blocking the enzyme farnesyl diphosphate synthase (FPPS) which is involved in the mevalonate pathway (also called the HMG-CoA reductase pathway).”